Basics#

 'C:\WIN32' =~ /C:\\WIN/; # matches

 A metacharacter that has nothing special to do in its context reverts to matching itself. } only closes a {…} quantifier; outside that context it is a literal }.
-This is convenient but easy to misread; use re 'strict' catches many such cases.
+This is convenient but easy to misread; see Strict mode below.

 Escape sequences#